Tyler Ulis: Sophomore season

 Following the 2015–16 Southeastern Conference men's basketball season, Ulis was named the SEC Player of the Year by both SEC head coaches and the Associated Press, and was also named by the coaches as SEC Defensive Player of the Year (the AP does not select this award, or an SEC all-defensive team).
 He placed on both voting bodies' All-Conference first teams, and was named to the coaches' All-SEC defensive team.
 He was the second player (after Anthony Davis) to earn both the SEC Player of the Year and SEC Defensive Player of the Year honors in the same season.
 Ulis earned broad 2016 NCAA Men's Basketball All-Americans recognition.
-He was a first team selection by USA Today, ESPN, Sports Illustrated, NBC Sports, Associated Press, CBS Sports, and Sporting News; He was a second team selection by the USBWA and NABC.
+He was a first team selection by USA Today, ESPN, Sports Illustrated, NBC Sports, Associated Press, CBS Sports and The Sporting News; He was a second-team selection by the USBWA and NABC.
 Ulis was named one of four finalists for the Naismith Trophy on March 20.
 He was named one of 10 finalists for the Wooden Award on March 29.
 When naming Ulis to its All-American team, Associated Press described Ulis as the shortest All-American since Johnny O'Brien in 1953.
 Ulis won the Bob Cousy Award.

 In the 2016 SEC men's basketball tournament, Ulis scored 25 points and had 4 assists in the semifinal victory over Georgia on March 12.
 In the finals against regular season co-champion Texas A&M on March 13, Ulis posted a career-high 30 points.
 He played all 45 minutes of the overtime contest.
 Ulis was tournament MVP.
-In the 2016 NCAA Men's Division I Basketball Tournament, Kentucky renewed its rivalry with Indiana in the round of 32 on March 19.
+In the 2016 NCAA men's Division I basketball tournament, Kentucky renewed its rivalry with Indiana in the round of 32 on March 19.
 Ulis posted 27 points in the 73–67 loss to the 2015–16 Hoosiers.